iac-oslo/azure-firewall-labs/docs/index.md

 - How to deploy and configure Azure Firewall with hub-and-spoke network topology
 - How Azure Firewall policies are structured
 - How to create and manage Network and Application rules
+- How to filter inbound Internet traffic with DNAT rules
 - What is SNAT port exhaustion and how to mitigate it
 - How to monitor Azure Firewall with logs and metrics